KieranBroadfoot/C-Bus.indigoPlugin/README.md

 * lighting on
 * lighting off
 * lighting ramp
+* DLT labelling

-It does not (yet) support terminate ramp and DLT labelling.
+It does not support terminate ramp.

 The plugin dynamically generates devices for each lighting group and will attempt to determine if the group is associated to a dimmer or relay channel.
 If it cannot guess (which means it cannot determine the unit type which is supporting the group) it will default to a dimmer channel.

+A single "Group Manually Changed" trigger is available for application 56 which enables you to monitor for human initiated group changes from a switch (e.g. DLT).
+You can monitor for on/off/any changes.

 Security
 --------